nrwl/nx-workshop/docs/lab9/LAB.md

 Now our dependency graph looks a bit disconnected.
 The frontend and the API still do not have anything in common.
 The power of Nx libraries is that they can be shared among any number of projects.

-We'll look at creating libs to store Typescript interfaces and then we'll use the Nx **Move** schematic to move that library around our project, with minimal effort.
+We'll look at creating libs to store Typescript interfaces and then we'll use the Nx **Move** generator to move that library around our project, with minimal effort.

 #### 📚 Learning outcomes:

 - Explore other real-world examples of creating shared libs for a specific project
-- Learn to use the `move` schematic
+- Learn to use the `move` generator

 #### 📲 After this workshop, you should have: